In the Kitchen with Des Harris: Beef Sirloin Two Ways

 Cooking time: Approximately 1 hour and 20 minutes

 Vacuum pack the piece of beef at 100% with a dash of olive oil, a sprig of thyme and a split clove of garlic

-At this point you can take the beef out of the bag and drain its excess juices in a colander.
-You can either seal the whole joint before carving or portion the joint into steaks and grill briefly to caramelise the surface
+At this point, you can take the beef out of the bag and drain its excess juices in a colander.
+You can either seal the whole joint before carving or portion the joint into steaks and grill briefly to caramelize the surface